 How to Choose the Right Shade

-This silky Dry Shampoo powder is available in two shades, both with a dreamy fresh scent - light to medium (grapefruit lime) and medium to dark (mint).
+This silky Dry Shampoo powder is available in two shades, both with a dreamy fresh scent - grapefruit lime for light hair and rosemary mint for dark hair.
 That's pretty self explanatory but there are a couple questions that may come to mind.

 What if my roots are a different shade than the rest of my hair?
 Generally, choose the shade that best matches your roots as this is where most of the powder will be.
 However, the shades are very flexible (keep reading!).

 What if I like one scent more than the other?
 Having the two shades provides better coverage and less chance of a light powdery or dark haze to your hair, but they are quite versatile.
 Feel free to choose your favourite scent and see how it works for you!

 This Dry Shampoo is Extra Awesome Because...

 ...it's made with completely natural ingredients - organic tapioca starch, organic arrowroot starch, bentonite clay, organic cocoa powder, activated charcoal (depending on the shade) and hair-loving essential oils.
 It’s not harmful when it absorbs through your skin or goes down the drain but actually has beneficial qualities for your hair and scalp!